LucDuponcheelAtGitHub/PSBP/README.md

 That being said, you may argue that what you have read so far is also an unnecessary overkill because, after all, I only showed (effectfree) functions.
 But think of replacing `minusOne` and/ or `minusTwo` by an effectful program.
-Having more implementation and corresponding materialization flexibility when dealing with effects can really be useful.
+Having more implementation and corresponding materialization flexibility when dealing with side effects can really be useful.
 A standard example is more flexible error handling when processing a submitted web form.
 Another example is error correction when parsing a document.

 ### Exercise (`productSeq'` using `let_`)